ibexa/documentation-user/docs/ibexa_engage/ibexa_engage.md

 ### Campaign block

 To promote your campaign, you can add [Campaign block](../content_management/block_reference.md#campaign-block) in Page Builder.
-In the **Campaign** tab you can choose campaign from the drop-down list.
+In the **Campaign** block you can choose campaign from the drop-down list.
 This list includes all campaigns available on user's Qualifio account which are active or scheduled to launch in the future.

 ![Campaign block](img/campaign_block.png "Campaign block")

 ### Campaign custom tag

-You can embed campaign in the Rich text field with Campaign custom tag.
+You can embed campaign in the Rich Text field with Campaign custom tag.
 To do it, select custom tag from the toolbar, and a choose campaign.

 ![Campaign custom tag](img/campaign_custom_tag.png "Campaign custom tag")